Xilinx/XRT/src/runtime_src/doc/toc/xrt_kernel_executions.rst

 Sequentially Executed Kernel
 ============================

-The AP_CTRL_HS style kernel is the legacy execution model through XRT (It was the only supported kernel type by XRT before 2019.1).
-The idea of AP_CTRL_HS is the simple one-point synchronization scheme between the host and the kernel using two signals: **ap_start** and **ap_done**.
+The sequential execution model is implemented by AP_CTRL_HS style kernel.
+Currently this is a legacy supported model, it was default execution mode prior to 2019.1 release.
+The idea of sequentially executed model is the simple one-point synchronization scheme between the host and the kernel using two signals: **ap_start** and **ap_done**.
 This execution mode allows the kernel only be restarted after it is completed the current execution.
 So when there are multiple kernel execution requests from the host, the kernel gets executed in sequential order, serving only one execution request at a time.

 **Mode of operation**